Deepwater Bay (Washington)

 Deepwater Bay is a saltwater bay of the Salish Sea on the southeast side of Cypress Island in the U.S. state of Washington.
 It was the site of an unintentional release of aquaculture-raised Atlantic salmon in 2017, the Cypress Island Atlantic salmon pen break, initially blamed on the Solar eclipse of August 21, 2017.
+The primary cause for the pen break was probably inadequate cleaning, according to the Washington State Department of Natural Resources: the nets were supporting more than six times their own weight in biofouling.